ty-elastic/k8s-otel-finance/instruqt/o11y--course--field--otel-200-fraud--main/04-application/assignment.md

   LIMIT 100 |
   KEEP attributes.com.example.trade_id, attributes.com.example.action, attributes.com.example.day_of_week, attributes.com.example.region, attributes.com.example.share_price, attributes.com.example.shares, attributes.com.example.symbol, ml.inference.classification.classification
   ```

-4. Note that the attributes match the pattern of fraudulent transactions you previously generated (refer to that screen snapshot you took)
+Note `ml.inference.classification.classification`: that's the field Elasticsearch injected into every record after running trades against the model we built.
+Have a look at the trades which the model predicted as fraudulent; they should fall within the pattern of trades you generated as a criminal when we trained our model (refer to that screen snapshot you took).

 # Custom Dashboard
 Now that's we've confirmed we are labeling transactions as fraudulent, let's visualize and validate our results!